ottrp0p/axidraw-python/README.md

 # axidraw-python

-This was a short project in 2021, helping a friend develop a system that could allow for a letter bank of SVGs created from a Tablet be integrated with an axidraw handwriting bot.
+This was a short project ongoing project in 2021, helping a friend develop a system that could allow for a letter bank of SVGs created from a Tablet be integrated with an axidraw handwriting bot.

 Two primary goals: